taishi-i/awesome-ChatGPT-repositories/README.md

  * [auto-redteam](https://github.com/traghav/auto-redteam) - Redteaming LLMs using other LLMs
  * [self-ask](https://github.com/ofirpress/self-ask) - Code and data for "Measuring and Narrowing the Compositionality Gap in Language Models"
  * [llm-lobbyist](https://github.com/johnnay/llm-lobbyist) - Code for the paper: "Large Language Models as Corporate Lobbyists" (2023).
+ * [Transformers-Tutorials](https://github.com/nielsrogge/transformers-tutorials) - This repository contains demos I made with the Transformers library by HuggingFace.
  * [dsp](https://github.com/stanfordnlp/dsp) - 𝗗𝗦𝗣: Demonstrate-Search-Predict.
 A framework for composing retrieval and language models for knowledge-intensive NLP.
  * [GraphGPT](https://github.com/varunshenoy/graphgpt) - Extrapolating knowledge graphs from unstructured text using GPT-3 🕵️‍♂️
  * [backend-GPT](https://github.com/theappletucker/backend-gpt) - 6/ "gpt is all you need for the backend" : use an llm to help you write a backendwired: llm is the backendinspiring project from a recent scale hackathon. the llm backend takes state as json blob and modifies it based on... english description.